Sauna, Other Thermal Experiences and Glossary

 Thermal Suite — A Thermal Suite is a dedicated area with a collection of thermal experiences found in a home, flat, office, hotel or dedicated facility.
 This suite of thermal experiences can be inside, outside or both.

-An good thermal suite for a private home might be a central area with a 4-person plunge pool (16°c / 150x300x120d (5’x10’x4’)) and four showers, a 4-person sauna and a 4-person thermarium.
-The central area should have easy access to outside and ideally some large openable windows/doors to see out, let sun, moon and star light in and provide for fresh air.
+A good thermal suite for a private home might be a central area with lounge chairs, a 4-person plunge pool (16°c / 150x300x120d (5’x10’x4’)) and four showers, a 4-person sauna and a 4-person thermarium.
+This central area should have easy access to outside and ideally some large openable windows/doors to see out, let sun, moon and star light in and provide for fresh air.
 A conservatory or orangery can work well for the central area.

 Roman Bath – Roman Baths are perhaps the best known of ancient thermal bathing and from where we get Laconium, Tepidarium, Caldarium, Frigidarium and other bits.
 Roman baths are however likely descendants of Greek bathing activities (and laconium likely from the Greek laconia) which are themselves likely based on more ancient activities.

 Roman Baths often had a more formal proscribed ritual done in a larger multi-room facility.
-It is believed that a typical ritual was Tepidarium (warm) > Caldarium (hot) > Frigidarium (cold) though some appear to have been built for a specific Caldarium > Tepidarium > Frigidarium.
+It is believed that a typical ritual was Tepidarium (warm) > Caldarium (hot) > Frigidarium (cold).
+Some however appear to have been built for a specific Caldarium > Tepidarium > Frigidarium.
 Alternate rituals might have included a second stop in the Frigidarium.
 Many also included a Laconium (hotter (60°c ?) and dryer than a Tepidarium).

 Uebersichtsplan Friedrichsbad EN